By Taryn Southern

 On the other hand, I did not like the revolving door feeling that one-off brand deals left me with.
 And that’s ultimately why I took the leap and left YouTube.

 After YouTube, I began exploring innovative technologies.
 I produced a documentary I AM HUMAN, about the world’s first “cyborgs.”
 I wrote, composed and produced an album with AI.
-Through Google’s Creator Lab, I created an award-winning emerging tech VR series that is now featured in museums and digital art fairs around the world.
+Through Google’s Creator Lab, I created an award-winning emerging tech VR series that has been featured in museums and digital art fairs around the world.

 And I think that that's been a theme throughout my whole career - change.
 I'm finding the places where there's just untapped potential, this opportunity to explore, and an opportunity to do something maybe faster or more efficiently.